Ethiopia and Djibouti are not the travel destinations that one thinks of at first sight for his holidays!

 Hiking trails and sites in Djibouti over 12 days

-If you have more time, and according to your desires to discover the regions of lakes, monasteries, volcanic areas, trips to Ethiopia are longer given the size of the country, twice the size of France:
+If you have more time, choose Ethiopia and according to your desires come and discover its lakes, its monasteries and churches, its mountainous massifs, its deserts.... the trips in Ethiopia are longer considering the size of the country, big as two times France :

 Monolithic churches and extraordinary landscapes of the north over 16 days

-Of course, we are here to guide you in your choices according to your desires and constraints in order to concoct your tailor-made stay!
-Do not hesitate to leave us your comments, to consult more information about the Horn of Africaor to us contact straight away!
+Of course, we are here to guide you in your choices according to your desires and your constraints in order to concoct a tailor-made stay!
+Do not hesitate to leave us your comments, to consult more information on the Horn of Africaor to us contact straight away!